NFL picks: Rams vs. Seahawks odds, best bets for NFC Championship Game

 Rams-Seahawks prop pick: Kenneth Walker III Over 19.5 carries

 With Charbonnet out and Darnold unlikely to do any running because of his oblique issue, Walker likely is in for a busy day.
 Velus Jones Jr. rushed six times in mop-up duty last week but was ineffective, gaining only 10 yards.
 Jones, who had only four carries -- all in one game -- during the regular season, was placed back on the practice squad.
-George Holani (hamstring), who is likely to be activated from injured reserve, had 22 carries for 73 yards this season.
-Former Ram Cam Akers appeared in three games after being signed in late November but did not have a rushing attempt and is on the practice squad.
+George Holani (hamstring), is set to serve as Walker's backup here as the second-year back was activated from injured reserve on Friday.
+Holani had 73 yards on 22 carries this season.
+The Seahawks also have former Rams running back Cam Akers as an option, though he hasn't registered a carry this season despite appearing in three games.

 That leaves me thinking Walker will have a heavy workload.
 He matched his season high with 19 carries in the Divisional Round victory and has had 20 or more attempts just three times over the last three campaigns after having at least 21 on six occasions as a rookie in 2022.
 But he had 25 carries against the Rams last year and set a career high with 29 versus Los Angeles in his debut season.
 What's more, Walker was rested last week after his third TD run early in the fourth quarter.
 With head coach Mike Macdonald having very few options, I expect the two-time 1,000-yard rusher to carry the ball at least 20 times with a trip to the Super Bowl on the line.